fsmosca/chess-artist/README.txt

 B. Program description
-A python script that can annotate chess games in pgn file with static evaluation or search score of an engine along with move annotation symbols such as !!, !, !?, ?!, ? and ??, can annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file, can annotate an epd file with acd,
+A python script that can annotate chess games in pgn file with static evaluation and/or search score of an engine along with move annotation symbols such as !!, !, !?, ?!, ? and ??, can annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file, can annotate an epd file with acd,